 • Stir them vigorously or run them through your food processor for about 1 minute on the pulse setting.

 • Smear the egg and mayo tanning agent onto the entire de-furred and scraped hide, coating it thoroughly.

-• Now, you can either roll the hide up for 24 to 48 hours, or cover the hide with slightly damp sheets or towel made out of natural materials.
+• Now, you can either roll the hide up for 24 to 48 hours, or cover the hide with slightly damp sheets or towels made out of natural materials.

 • Rinse the hide and continue on with the tanning process.
 Oiling the leather is pretty essential when using this type of tanning solution.

-Have a natural tanning recipe we did not include in our report, or a different variation of one on the list?
+Do you have a homemade tanning solution we did not include here or a different variation of one on the list?
 Share it in the comments section below so we can all give it a whirl, too.